 Where to stay in Mykonos?

 Hotels can be very expensive in high season, but also extremely well-priced at certain times of the year.
 Remember to look in March-April to book accommodation in early June.
-We usually search for our accommodations on Booking or Airbnb to get a direct overview of available rentals on our dates.
+We usually search for our accommodations on Booking to get a direct overview of available rentals on our dates.

 Sometimes superb hotels like the Damianos offer rooms at good price per night.
 The hotel is listed as a 1-star hotel on Google, which is unlikely!
 We explain: swimming pool with bar service, magnificent view of the city and the setting sun, adorable staff, owner ready to do anything to satisfy his customers, shuttles included to the new port or the airport, etc….
 In short, it’s royal and the price sometimes seems derisory.